 Annuities Overview: Traditional Annuities

 The traditional types of annuities are fixed annuities and income annuities.
 Fixed annuities are like CDs.
 They help you grow your assets at a guaranteed return for a short period of time.
 They’re useful, but not the most important type of annuity out there.

 The type of annuity you should care about most is called an income annuity.
 It’s the original and most basic annuity out there.
 (Actually, in other countries, if you just use the word annuity, it refers to the income annuity.
 But in the U.S., the evolution of the product into various types of annuities requires us to add the ‘income’ descriptor.)

 There are three types of income annuities: immediate annuities, longevity annuities, and Qualified Longevity Annuity Contracts (a type of longevity annuity).
 They differ in (1) when income starts, and (2) where the money to fund the annuity comes from.
 With immediate annuities, income starts, well, immediately.
 These annuities are purchased by people about to retire or already in retirement.
 With longevity annuities, income starts 2-40 years from now, thus purchased by people years away from retirement.
 For both of these, you can use pre-tax IRA money or post-tax savings to fund them.
-But, the QLAC is a special type of longevity annuity that only accepts IRA money and has income starting between ages 70 1/2 and 85.
+But, the QLAC is a special type of longevity annuity that only accepts IRA money and has income starting after age 72 and up to age 85.
 They are typically purchased by people looking to defer their RMDs.

 Annuities Overview: Market-Based Annuities